 I help organizations create systems, products, and experiences using human-centered design.

-I’m a designer, writer, and content strategist* with experience spanning product design and marketing.
+I’m a UX content strategist* with experience spanning product design and marketing.
 My practice is centered on solving for human-centered outcomes using research and cross-disciplinary collaboration.

-Previously, I was a UX researcher and content designer at Capital One.
-Before that, I was a freelance content strategist and editor at CMX Media, user researcher for Samsung Research America, community manager for the 10,000 HOURS podcast, and copy editor for a nonprofit in Sweden.
-I began my user experience & content strategy career helping social entrepreneurs and nonprofits launch crowdfunding campaigns at StartSomeGood.
+Previously, I ran UX research on AI-driven experiences at Capital One.
+Before that, I helped build online communities at CMX Media, researched how people tracked their health for Samsung Research America, grew the listener community at 10,000 HOURS podcast, and edited impact reports for a nonprofit in Sweden.
+I unknowingly started my UX journey by helping social entrepreneurs and nonprofits launch crowdfunding campaigns at StartSomeGood.
 In 2017, I received my M.S. in Human Centered Design & Engineering from the University of Washington.

-*My role might go by other names: UX writer, product content strategist, content designer, digital strategist, and information architect.
+*My role might go by other names: UX writer, product content strategist, content designer, digital strategist, and UX strategist.

 Why think about language in digital products?